Post date: March 20 2020

-Describing photos, or putting alternative text (alt text), for people who are blind or partially sighted is really important, as it allows them to build up a mental picture of what someone who is sighted is seeing automatically.
+Describing photos, or putting alternative text (alt text), for people who are blind or partially sighted is really important as it allows them to build up a mental picture of what someone who is sighted is seeing automatically.

-Twitter - just like Instagram, you can add a seperate image description to an image on Twitter; saving you crucial time - and characters!
-You need to activate the 'Image Descriptions' feature, which you can find in "Twitter Settings", under the "Accessibility" tab.
-You'll then actually be prompted each time you upload an image to "describe this image".
+Twitter – you can add a separate image description to an image on Twitter; saving you crucial time and characters.
+You need to activate the 'Image Descriptions' feature, which you can find in 'Twitter Settings', under the 'Accessibility' tab.
+After that, just attach your image as normal and then click 'Alt' to add your description, and post as normal.

 Text-to-speech software reads out a description for every single emoji which is used, so be careful with the amount of emojis you include.
-For example, if someone puts four star emojis, the software will read out "star star star star".
+For example, if someone puts four star emojis, the software will read out: "star star star star".

-Videos don't need to be audio-described, as long as they are audio-led.
-This means that the audio must be as important as what's on screen - the video should send the same message, both audibly and visually.
+Videos don't need to be audio described, as long as they are audio led.
+This means that the audio must be as important as what's on screen.
+The video should send the same message, both audibly and visually.
 If it doesn't, try to add a description of what happens in the video either as a follow-up tweet, or as part of the caption.

 To make them fully accessible, videos should have subtitles where possible.
 There are lots of free apps available which make adding subtitles to your videos really easy – so just have a google.

-Now that you know how to make your social media posts accessible, you're all set to take the world of social media by storm - but don't forget to regularly check for new accessibility features on the relevant platform(s) you use.
-We'd love to see your accessible posts, so don't forget to connect with us on Facebook, Twitter or Instagram
+Now that you know how to make your social media posts accessible, you're all set to take the world of social media by storm.
+But don't forget to regularly check for new accessibility features on the relevant platforms you use.
+We'd love to see your accessible posts, so don't forget to connect with us on Facebook, Twitter or Instagram.